CodePushGo/website/src/content/blog/en/capacitor-plugin-options-for-ota-updates.md

 ## Summary

 Based on the comparisons above, the market now leans toward solutions that prioritize security, speed, and cost-effectiveness.
-The [Capacitor OTA update plugin](https://capgo.app/blog/Release-of-a-brand-new-capacitor-social-login/) ecosystem has shifted, with standout options emerging due to their performance, features, and adoption rates.
+The [React Native OTA update plugin](https://capgo.app/blog/Release-of-a-brand-new-capacitor-social-login/) ecosystem has shifted, with standout options emerging due to their performance, features, and adoption rates.

 Here’s a breakdown of the current choices: